Dukeofnowhere/Eyes/README.md

 # How To Run
-Open the link.
-The link will take you to a page where you will see a pair of eyes.
+Click on the link above.
+It will take you to the "Projects" page.
+Click "Run Code" on the "Wild Eyes" Project.
-Move your mouse around and notice how the eyes follow the movement of your mouse.
+When the page loads, move your mouse around and notice how the eyes track the movement of your mouse.

 # Roadmap
 I would like to add more features to this page that interact with the movement and location of the mouse.